-Labor Day became a federal holiday in 1894 to pay tribute to the contributions that workers have made to the strength, prosperity, and well-being of our country.
+Labor Day became a federal holiday in 1894 to pay tribute to the contributions that workers have made to the strength, prosperity, and well-being of America.
 Here is a look at some Labor Day weather statistics for Cincinnati.
 As can be seen in the data below, there has been a fairly wide spectrum of temperatures and precipitation on Labor Day in Cincinnati, but high temperatures have generally been in the 80s and low temperatures in the 60s.
 It is also not uncommon to see some rain in Cincinnati on Labor Day.

 Labor Day Climate Extremes (1894-2015):